mdiener87/frame-finder/README.md

 ## Overview

-Frame Finder extracts frames from MP4 video files at regular intervals and compares them against reference images using ORB keypoints, BF matching with a ratio test, and RANSAC homography verification.
+Frame Finder extracts frames from video files at regular intervals and compares them against reference images using ORB keypoints, BF matching with a ratio test, and RANSAC homography verification.
 This runs fully offline (with no required model downloads) and is tuned for high precision.
 While the initial use case is identifying the "Think Tank AI" prop from Star Trek: Voyager, the tool is designed to work with arbitrary inputs.

 ## Features

-- Upload reference images (JPG/PNG) and video files (MP4)
+- Upload reference images (JPG/PNG) and video files (MP4, MOV, MKV, AVI, WEBM, etc.)
 - Drag-and-drop upload for references and videos
 - Extract frames from videos at configurable intervals (supports decimal values)
 - Compare frames against reference images using ORB feature matching + homography